na-na-hi/renget/archive/vp-plays.md

 https://arch.b4k.co/vp/thread/53705156/ 1 woot wednesday
 https://arch.b4k.co/vp/thread/53737743/ 2 total legendary death
-at this point it's basically just offscreen stuff at this point currently stuck on jeeve stobs (6th gym) because of level cap & coverage shenanigans
+at this point it's basically just offscreen stuff at this point currently stuck on jeeve stobs (6th gym) because of level cap issues & enemy coverage shenanigans (on a no guard user so evasion hax isn't possible) if anyone thinks they can salvage this, check the mega folder's wack save backup sub-folder

-##Pokemon Ocandia
-!!! danger Status: Dropped (got bored and ran out of spite to bother continuing)
-    Basically a hijacked shill thread for You Just Know: the fangame, that ended up becoming what could count as a proper LP, where I played a shitty shilled fangame to prove that it's nowhere near as good as the shill claims it is, so you guys don't have to.
-    Not a LP of one of its sequels, "Pokemon Ocandia: Blood on the Ice", which is a very shittily made visual novel with about fuck-all to do with Pokemon.

-https://arch.b4k.co/vp/thread/53769244/ 1 least obvious shilling attempt
-https://arch.b4k.co/vp/thread/53781242/ 2 on 4chan, there's barely a line between trolling and retardation https://arch.b4k.co/vp/thread/53791184/ 3 wow, it's fucking nothing

 ##Rejuvenation: Kaizoshit Edition
 !!! note Status: Completed (thank fucking god this is over)